 Does smartphone addiction exist?
 In my personal experience, yes.
 I’ve never found it so, so hard to try and change any other habit.
 I’ve given up social media countless times (and here, and here), always squirming back and resolving that next time I’ll be stronger.
 So, how do I make this time different?

 Simple things.
 The tiny, comforting, everyday slowness of keeping just busy enough.
 No huge changes, no all-or-nothing.
 A gradual swap of one thing for another.
 Another step towards a future I can control.
 Living honestly.
 Living slowly.
 Living simply.
-I try to search for things that inspire me, reading lovely blogs that inspire me (such as Louise Ann Knight, Catherine Elizabeth Gordon and A Bookish Baker) and planning walks and adventures.
+I try to search for things that inspire me, reading lovely blogs that inspire me and planning walks and adventures.
 And I hope as time goes on, real life will gradually begin to replace virtual life once more.